sikopet/blog/posts/dns.md

 DNS database
 ============

-Zone - a portion of the DNS namespace, i.e. a domain name, that has been delegated to other servers/administrators.
+*Zone* - a portion of the DNS namespace, i.e. a domain name, that has been delegated to other servers/administrators.

+*Zone files*

-A zone's DNS database - set of text files (zone files) maintained by the sysadmin on the zone's master name server.
+* a zone's DNS database
+* set of text files maintained by the sysadmin on the zone's master name server.

 Zone files have two types of entries: